nsbgn/pandoc.mk/README.md

     include snel.mk snel-doc.mk

 The first import will set PDF and HTML targets for corresponding files in the source directory.
-It will also compile an index.
 Documents without an appropriate value for `make` in the metadata will be ignored.
-The second import will add the default recipes to actually *make* those HTML and PDF targets.
+The second import will add default recipes to actually *make* those PDF and HTML targets.

-Any local resource that the source documents *link to* is also automatically targeted.
+Local resources that are *linked to* by the source documents, are also automatically targeted.
 If there is no recipe for a particular resource, add it to your `Makefile`.
 For the above example, that could be:

     $(DEST)/graph.svg: $(SRC)/data.dat
         echo 'set terminal svg; set output "$@"; plot "$<"' | gnuplot